 From this page, you can pull up past email updates.

-ECLC’s Indigenous Rights group invites you to join us for three educational experiences this summer and fall!
+ECLC’s Indigenous Rights group invites you to join us for some educational experiences this summer and fall!

 On Saturday, October 7, we have an opportunity to participate in a Sacred Sites Tour, led by a Native guide.
 The Tour will help you see familiar Twin Cities sites from a deeper, Indigenous lens.
 The tour takes a long morning and is best suited to those in high school and beyond.